-- Believe – People rarely lie about rape or sexual abuse.
+- Believe – People rarely lie about rape and / or sexual abuse.
 It is important to believe what the person is saying.

-- Respect – It is important to respect their feelings and their decisions.
+- Respect – It is important to respect their feelings and their decisions and to let them go at their own pace.
 If they feel like crying, let them, it can be part of their healing process.

 - Recognise – The courage it takes for a person to speak must be recognised and praised.
-It takes a great deal of courage to face up to fears and also to talk about any sexual experience.
+It takes a great deal of strength to face up to fears and also to talk about any personal experience.

 - Don’t judge – It is important to be accepting of the way the person reacts, even if this is not what you were expecting.
-It is best to get rid of any ideas you may have of how a person who has been raped should behave, and to accept their reactions as normal.
+It is best to get rid of any ideas you may have of how a person who has been raped and / or sexually abused or assaulted should behave, and to accept their reactions as normal.

-- Remember – It is not their fault – no one asks to be raped or deserves it and they cannot be blamed for not preventing it.
-The blame lies with the rapist.
-Reassure them that no one has the right to rape or assault anyone no matter what the circumstances were.
+- Remember – It is not their fault.
+No one ‘asks’ to be raped, sexually assaulted or abused, or deserves it, and they cannot be blamed for not preventing it.
+The blame lies with the perpetrator.
+Reassure them that no one has the right to rape, abuse or assault anyone no matter what the circumstances were.

 Make time to listen if they wish to talk.
 Take your cue from them as to how much, how often, and when they want to talk about it.
 Do not force them to talk if they do not want to.

-If you are having a sexual or emotional relationship with a person who has been sexually assaulted or raped, be prepared to show that caring and trust are important in your relationship.
+If you are having a sexual or emotional relationship with a person who has been sexually abused, assaulted or raped, be prepared to show that caring and trust are important in your relationship.
 Take your cue from them as to the kind of attention, affection or physical contact they may want.
-Never pressurise them into feeling guilty about not trusting you, or not wanting to have sex with you.
+Do not take it personally and never make them feel guilty if they have trouble trusting you, or if they do not want to have sex with you.
 Do not act defensively if they need to spend time on their own, or want to talk to someone other than you.
-Supporting someone can be stressful so if you are feeling confused and do not know what to do then please contact our helpline.
+Remember it is not about you.
+Supporting someone can be difficult and stressful so if you are feeling confused and do not know what to do then please contact our helpline or email for support.

 Reactions to rape and sexual abuse

-You may feel that the person themselves have changed and it is important that you discuss those perceived changes with them and accept them.
+You may feel that the person themselves has changed and it is important that you discuss those perceived changes with them and accept them.
 Sometimes change can be a positive thing.

-The long-term impact of sexual violence can lead to depression, substance misuse, loss of self-esteem, eating disorders, difficulties in sexual relationships, and an inability to trust people.
+The long-term impact of rape and / or sexual abuse can lead to depression, substance misuse, loss of self-esteem, eating disorders, difficulties in sexual relationships, and an inability to trust people.
 It is important therefore to remember that with the right help and support these effects can be overcome and survivors can move forward with their lives.

 How you may feel

-Some people are prone to protective anger, which can be expressed, for example; ‘I’m going to kill them’.
-Saying this to a person who has just been raped is not helpful.
-They will then not only feel responsible for what has happened to them and how they feel, but also for what might happen to you if you do carry out the threat.
+Some people are prone to protective anger, which can be expressed, for example, as; ‘I’m going to kill them’.
+Saying this to a person who has just been raped or assaulted can be unhelpful.
+They may then not only feel responsible for what has happened to them, but also for what might happen if you were to carry out the threat.

-Equally, it is not helpful to express any anger you might feel towards the person for ‘getting themselves into the situation’ or for ‘asking for it’.
-It is extremely unhelpful to make judgements about how serious their experience was, or to criticise their behaviour before, during or after the assault.
+You may feel as though the person could have ‘prevented’ the incident or should have reacted in a different way.
+It is wrong to make judgements about how serious their experience was, or to criticise their behaviour before, during or after the assault.

 Try not to let your own anger or fear intrude.
 They will have enough to cope with without having to worry about what you are feeling.
 It is important that you respect the person’s decisions, and that you take your lead on what to do from them.
 Try and take your own feelings and distress elsewhere.
 Support them when they are telling you what happened.

-One of the most common reactions of those closest to a person who has been raped is to want to make it better, or to spare them the pain of having to make any decisions about any action they may need to take.
+One of the most common reactions of those closest to a person who has been raped and / or sexually abused is to want to make it better, or to spare them the pain of having to make any decisions about any action they may need to take.
 While your feelings and actions are understandable they can continue to make the person feel like events are entirely out of their control.
-The way to ensure that the person retains control is to not make decisions on their behalf, or act as if they are helpless by over-protecting them, but by providing them with information, choices, space, and the time to make their own decisions.
+The way to ensure that the person retains control is to not make decisions on their behalf, or act as if they are helpless by overprotecting them, but by providing them with information, choices, space, and the time to make their own decisions.

-You might feel guilty about something you may or may not have done in the time leading up to their assault e.g. not sharing a taxi home with them, and then they were raped at the taxi rank.
-It is important to remember that the majority of assaults are premeditated and you are not responsible for what has happened.
+You might feel guilty about something you may or may not have done in the time leading up to the incident, e.g. not sharing a taxi home with them, and then they were raped or assaulted on their way home.
+It is important to remember that the vast majority of rapes, sexual assaults and sexual abuse are all premeditated and you are not responsible for what has happened.

 Looking after yourself